okta/okta-oidc-xamarin/README.md

 To register redirect URIs do the following:

 1. Sign in to your `Okta Developer Console` as an administrator.
 2. Click the `Applications` tab and select your application.
+If you need to set up your application see [Set up your Application](https://developer.okta.com/docs/guides/implement-auth-code-pkce/setup-app/).
 3. Ensure you are on the `General` tab, then go to `General Settings` and click `Edit`.
 4. Go to the `Login` section.
 5. Below `Login redirect URIs` click the `Add URI` button.